Ashokkumar-Programmer/BlueScope_Training/README.md

 Task 13 (31/01/2025) - Learning all built-in functions and do hands-on experience on all function in FreeMarker Template Language

 Task 14 (01/02/2025) - Learning all applicators in JSON schema and do hands-on experience for all applicators

+Task 15 (03/02/2025) - Learning all validations and metadata in JSON schema and do hands-on experience for all applicators

+Task 16 (04/02/2025) - Java Program to validate the JSON using JSON schema